Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 why GARCH estimations perform better.
 Indeed, if volatility is high, risk will be high too.
 Thus, it will be reasonable to take some actions to reduce the risk of the portfolio.
-If the volatility is low, it may not be do so, because the reductons may be costly.
-Of course, it is difficult to adjust the portoflio if it is composed by just one Index, as the example.
+If the volatility is low, it may not be do so, because the reductions may be costly.
+Of course, it is difficult to adjust the portfolio if it is composed by just one Index, as the example.

-## 1-day VaR chart
+## 1-day rolling GARCH VaR

 Finally, it is possible to plot the 1-day VaR for the year 2023.
 The technique is to “roll” the 1-day VaR for the entire 2023.
 The first step